TheZohan/roga-telegram-bot/README.md

 To use Redis to store User Profiles:
 Install Redis
-Add: REDIS_HOST,REDIS_PORT environment variables to .env file
+Add: REDISHOST,REDISPORT environment variables to .env file

 To connect to local Redis:
 redis-cli -h localhost -p 6379